octoenergy/octoenergy.github.io/_posts/2024-08-19-mypy-imports.markdown

 ```

 So this is interesting.
 There is an error in the third party library, but mypy is not complaining about it.
 So if it's
-not type checking our third party package, why is it complaining about that `py.typed` file in the first place?
+not type checking our third party package, why did it ask us to add that `py.typed` file in the first place?

 Let's experiment by adding a slightly different kind of error.
 In `blue.py`, add a type annotation so that `some_string` is now an `int`: